What Hawking Radiation Looks Like as You Fall into a Black Hole: Conclusions

 \section{Conclusions}

-We conducted a detailed analysis of what freely-falling observers would measure near the horizon of a semi-classical Schwarzschild black hole.
+We conducted a detailed analysis of what freely falling observers would measure near the horizon of a semiclassical Schwarzschild black hole.
 One of our key findings is that an Unruh-DeWitt detector cannot directly measure Hawking radiation near the horizon.
 This is due to the fact that the time required for the detector to ``thermalize''---that is, for its response to become dominated by the detection of actual particles rather than by switching effects---is much longer than the time it spends near the horizon.
-While this conclusion assumes that the local state experienced by the detector is well-approximated by a Minkowski thermal state, we found it consistently supported by detailed calculations of the detector's response in the vicinity of the horizon.
+While this conclusion assumes that the local state experienced by the detector is well approximated by a Minkowski thermal state, we found it consistently supported by detailed calculations of the detector's response in the vicinity of the horizon.

 By numerically evaluating the response of a detector along an infalling trajectory, we demonstrated that the response increases smoothly as it approaches the horizon and continues rising within the black hole's interior.
 This trend holds for a broad range of positive and negative detector energy gaps centered around the Hawking temperature.
 Our findings differ from those of Ref.~\cite{ng_LittleExcitementHorizon_2022}, who observed a localized ``bump'' in the detector's response near the horizon.
 However, our results align with theirs both outside and inside the black hole, away from the immediate vicinity of the horizon.